LDWLab/Ribovision_2.0_GT/README.md

 	>export DJANGO_PASSWORD='' (MySQL password provided by admin)

-	f.
+	g.
 Set up GaTech VPN with the Cisco AnyConnect Secure Mobility Client.
 Follow <a href="https://faq.oit.gatech.edu/content/how-do-i-get-started-campus-vpn">these</a> instructions.

 2. Clone the <a href="https://github.com/LDWLab/DESIRE.git">project repository</a> in a new folder.

-3. Using the command line from the root directory of the project rn the following commands:
+3. Using the command line from the root directory of the project run the following commands:

 	a.
 Activate the virtual environment